-Open: Tue-Sat 10am-5pm, Sun midday-5pm (closes 4pm daily Nov-Mar)
+Open: Tue-Sat 10am-5pm, Sun 12noon-5pm (closes 4pm daily Nov-Mar).

 Description: Mixture of paintings, the cultures of other lands, and a view of local wildlife today and as it would have been 150 million years ago.

 Reviews: MSE user Keith says: "This museum's well off the tourist beaten track and, importantly, offers free parking!
 From the invention of TV to Grey Owl (a writer and envirnomentalist from Hastings), with a stop off via the mods and rockers, it's a great museum that's hidden away."

 Description: Exhibition themes include ancient Egyptians (including a 2,700 year-old mummy!), biology, costume and archaeology.

 Reviews: MSE user Roger Cockett sent us his review: "Maidstone Museum's wonderful.
 It's a 16th century manor with a gallery from Henry VIII's time.
 Things to see include: Saxon brooches, ladies costumes and Japanese porcelain.
 The staff are great, especially with kids."

 Description: Founded in 1884, it features a range of ethnographic and archaeological artefacts from across the globe.

-MSE user Cathy Moranne says: "This is my favourite museum in the UK.
+Reviews: MSE user Cathy Moranne says: "This is my favourite museum in the UK.
 It's arranged in a really different way, with similar artefacts displayed all together instead of being from a specific area or time.
 You can hunt the wooden mice, see shrunken heads and even a witch in a bottle - fans of Philip Pullman's His Dark Materials will love it!"